Montreal Forum: Other sports

+When the 1932 World Figure Skating Championships were held in Montreal, the first occasion of their taking place in Canada, the Forum was used as the venue for the free skating competitions.

 The Forum also hosted other sports, including indoor soccer, boxing, lacrosse and tennis.
-The Forum was a site of five events in the 1976 Summer Olympics: gymnastics, handball (final), basketball (final), volleyball (final), and boxing (final).
+It was a site of five events in the 1976 Summer Olympics: gymnastics, handball (final), basketball (final), volleyball (final), and boxing (final).
 The gymnastics event included Nadia Comaneci's famous perfect 10, the first in Olympic history.

 The Forum was the site of many major professional wrestling matches, as shown in the 1961 National Film Board of Canada documentary Wrestling (La Lutte).